Facebook Tracking Pixel

 What are the EAA requirements for businesses in Italy?

 For businesses operating in Italy, the EAA lays out specific requirements that must be met to ensure compliance.
-These requirements span various areas, including websites, mobile apps, e-commerce platforms, and even physical products like ATMs or ticketing machines.
+These European Accessibility Act requirements span various areas, including websites, mobile apps, e-commerce platforms, and even physical products like ATMs or ticketing machines.
 But what are these requirements?
 And what is involved in meeting them?

 Web accessibility